jaspector

 Reinspection fees may be charged for lockout, not ready, unsafe access, or lack of approved drawings on site

-Do I need a building permit in Steubenville, OH?
+01 Do I need a building permit in Steubenville, OH?

 Plans, permits, and certificates of occupancy are required for regulated residential and commercial work under the Ohio Residential Code and Ohio Building Code as enforced locally

-How much does a building permit cost in Steubenville, OH?
+02 How much does a building permit cost in Steubenville, OH?

+Building permit fees in Steubenville, OH are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Residential certificate of occupancy fee is $25.00.
 Fees are calculated as: Plan review and permit fees are published in the city fee schedule; the FAQ references a fee schedule page but the accessible source text did not expose the full table.
 Plan check fee: Re-review fees may be assessed for deficient resubmittals; commercial plan review is handled by third-party master plan examiners.

-How do I apply for a building permit in Steubenville, OH?
+03 How do I apply for a building permit in Steubenville, OH?

-1. Confirm whether zoning approval is needed before building submission.
+To apply for a building permit in Steubenville, OH, follow these steps: 1.
+Confirm whether zoning approval is needed before building submission.
 2. Prepare the permit application and drawings.
 3. Submit residential or commercial plans and forms to the Building Inspection Division.
 4. For plan review, architects and engineers use a Dropbox folder created by staff; final plans are accepted electronically until approval.
 5. After approval, submit three final hard copies of plans.
 6. Pay fees and obtain the permit before starting work.

-How long does it take to get a building permit in Steubenville, OH?
+04 How long does it take to get a building permit in Steubenville, OH?

-What work is exempt from building permits in Steubenville, OH?
+05 What work is exempt from building permits in Steubenville, OH?

-How do I schedule a building inspection in Steubenville, OH?
+06 How do I schedule a building inspection in Steubenville, OH?

-Inspections can be scheduled via: Not fully published in the source set; inspections are part of the permit process and coordinated through the division.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Steubenville, OH via: Not fully published in the source set; inspections are part of the permit process and coordinated through the division.

-Other cities in Jefferson County
+Other jurisdictions in Jefferson County.

-View all Jefferson County jurisdictions →
+All Jefferson County jurisdictions →